Browser clutter and the load it creates

 Set yourself limits to reduce clutter - and stick to them for 30 days

-I admit that I am a tab person myself.
-I have justified my use of the tab by the fact that by leaving it open, I can return to it conveniently.
+I admit that I am a user of multiple tabs myself.
+I have justified my use of the tabs by the fact that by leaving it open, I can return to it conveniently.

-I've now noticed that the browser doesn't feel like fun anyway.
+I've now noticed that the browser clutter doesn't feel nice anyway.
 It's a pain to open the browser when the tabs pop up in front of my eyes - and I automatically wonder what I missed last time.

 Now that I heard about the study, I decided to close all the tabs.
 The habit will take root if I can stick to it for a month.
-My plan is to extract the interesting links from the electronic notebook I already have and complete the task on the tab before exiting.
-If the task is interrupted, I will transfer it to the to-do app.
+My plan is to extract the interesting links to my electronic notebook that I already have or complete the task on the tab before exiting.
+If the task is interrupted, I will transfer it to the to-do list.

-Then I press the tick in the tab.
+Then I press the close tick in the tab.

-Thank you for listening!
+Thank you for reading!
 Leave a comment, subscribe to newsletter or feel free to close this tab too.

 Who writes here?